Personal Elevator Pitch

 EXAMPLE of Putting it all together:

 My name is Ian.
 I’m an investment advisor with 20 years of experience.
-I strive to help my clients think more strategically and long-term in their decision-making.
-So I always keep up to date with long-term trends.
+I ensure my clients think strategically and long-term in their decision-making.
+So I always keep up to date with the industry trends.
 Last month I advised xx to do yy, which resulted in … I make my clients “zoom out” – like Google Maps – so that they can see their investment path in a larger context.
 My motto is: “Whatever you’re thinking, think bigger”.

 The 15-second Elevator Pitch